-- The cost of local energy is a key driver of the cost competitiveness of solar generation.1 Electricity rates in BC are currently among the lowest in North America,11 which makes the economics of solar generation challenging.
-However, as solar installation costs continue to decline and utility rates continue to increase, the financial viability of solar power will improve. - The economics of solar generation is also influenced by project location, size, energy rate structures (e.g. "time of day" pricing), and the availability of rebate programs. - Incentives, bulk purchasing, and financing programs will reduce economic barriers to purchasing renewable energy technologies.
+- The cost of local energy is a key driver of the cost competitiveness of solar generation.
+Electricity rates in BC are currently among the lowest in North America." which makes the economics of solar generation challenging.
+However, as solar installation costs continue to decline and utility rates continue to increase, the financial viability of solar power will improve. - The economics of solar generation is also influenced by project location, size, energy rate structures (e.g. "time of day" pricing), and the availability of rebate programs.
+A relatively cost-effective option in Kamloops is solar pool heating, which can displace natural gas pool heater usage and reduce energy bills. - Incentives, bulk purchasing, and financing programs will reduce economic barriers to purchasing renewable energy technologies.

-- Promote opportunities for on-site renewable energy generation at building scale (e.g. solar PV/thermal systems and geoexchange). - Explore incentives, bulk purchase programs and financing models (e.g. PACE) to support the adoption of renewable energy technologies. - □ Support not-for-profit or cooperative renewable energy initiatives (e.g. a community solar garden). - Explore opportunities for incorporating low-carbon energy distribution at neighbourhood scale (e.g. district energy system).
+- ☐ Promote opportunities for on-site renewable energy generation at building scale (e.g. solar PV/thermal systems and geoexchange). - ☐ Explore incentives, bulk purchase programs and financing models (e.g. PACE) to support the adoption of renewable energy technologies. - ☐ Support not-for-profit or cooperative renewable energy initiatives (e.g. a community solar garden). - ☐ Explore opportunities for incorporating low-carbon energy distribution at neighbourhood scale (e.g. district energy system).